 • Simple syrup – you can use store-bought or make your own by boiling equal parts of sugar and water.

-• Club soda – for a little fizziness.
+• Club soda – a splash of unflavored club soda adds a little fizziness.

 Batch cocktail (pitcher or punch bowl)